Guide

 Examples by category

-These lanes map closely to how Bach Atlas is wired under the hood.
+These lanes map closely to the types of questions Bach Atlas is designed to handle well.

 A. Code enforcement, nuisance, and unsafe structures